-This post was inspired by watching the Prime Minister David Cameron crack a joke on question time today.
+This post was inspired by watching Prime Minister Theresa May crack a joke on question time today.
 Not that I have so much interest or knowledge in politics, but Gordon Brown hardly smiles (well at least the times I have seen him on television lol!!).
 It was fascinating to see him throw a wisecrack at David Cameron and laugh while doing so.

 This post attempts to highlight the various benefits of laughter and suggest practical ways to induce laughter.